darcar31/blog-posts/jest-mocks/jest-mocks.md

 2. When using default exports, `__esModule: true` must be set on the returned object.
 3. Only the test file that calls this jest.mock is affected.

-Now, the tests inside the same file will have the mocked utils functionality:
+Now, the tests inside the same file will have the mocked utils functionality.

 ```
 import {myGreatFunctionWithUtilReturn} from "./functions"